necpoctt/Angularjs2-MVC5/README.md

 # Angularjs2-MVC5
-Using Angular 2 in ASP.NET MVC 5  Visual Studio 2015
+Using Angularjs 2 in ASP.NET MVC 5  Visual Studio 2015

 How to run?
 * Ensure latest NODEJS and TypeScript is installed.